8bitbuddhist/PixelMaestro/docs/section.md

 * PONG: Moves a wave of colors back and forth across the Section.
 * MERGE: Converges colors into the center of the Section.
 * RANDOMINDEX: Changes each Pixel to a random color stored in the array.
 * SPARKLE: Quickly flashes a random Pixel on.
+The activated Pixel is randomly generated on each cycle update using a threshold that you can specify in the [AnimationOpts](#providing_additional_options) parameter.
 * PATTERN: Displays a pre-defined pattern.
 See [Displaying Patterns](#displaying_patterns).
 * NEXT: Shortcut for skipping to the next pattern.